realA10001986/Dash-Gauges/README.md

 #### The INJECT_x command

-This command allows remote control of the Dash Gauges through HA/MQTT in the same way as through the TCD keypad by injecting commands in the Dash Gauges command queue (hence the name).
+This command allows remote control of the Dash Gauges through HA/MQTT in the same way as through the TCD keypad by injecting commands in the Dash Gauges' command queue (hence the name).
 Commands are listed [here](#tcd-remote-command-reference); nearly all are supported.
 For example:

 To set "full" percentage of "Percent Power" gauge to 50% (9450), issue the following command: **INJECT_9450**